xmtrinidad/ResourceCollector/README.md

 As an aspiring web developer, I am constantly finding new resources.
 As the list grows, they are becoming more difficult to keep track of.
 This small application aims to make that a little easier.

 ## About this project
-Small web application using HTML, CSS, Javascript and jQuery to practice various ES6 concepts and Firebase Authentication.
+Small web application using HTML, CSS, Javascript and jQuery to practice various ES6 concepts.
+This is a front-end implementation, using [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to save data.

+In the future, I plan on using Firebase for the backend and implementing the log in form from this project.

 Check out my project management and workflow: [Trello](https://trello.com/b/3g0lMhAE)